DETAILED ACTION

 Regarding claim 8, Li in view of Ohnishi teaches a thermal printer (Li, fig. 6, item 200), comprising: the thermal head (Li, fig. 6, item 100) described in claim 1; a transport mechanism (Li, fig. 6, item 60) configured to transport a recording medium onto a heat generating part located on the substrate; and a platen roller (Li, fig. 6, item 50) configured to press the recording medium onto the heat generating part (Li, fig. 6).

-Regarding claim 10, Li in view of Ohnishi teaches the thermal head according to claim 1, wherein the lower surface of each of the first electrode and the second electrode is in contact with the head storage layer (Li, fig. 2, Note that all electrodes 300 have lower surfaces in contact with heat storage layer 200).
+Regarding claim 10, Li in view of Ohnishi teaches the thermal head according to claim 1, wherein the first lower surface and the second lower surface are in contact with the head storage layer (Li, fig. 2, Note that all electrodes 300 have lower surfaces in contact with heat storage layer 200).

 Response to Arguments